Others

 Tracking electrical maturation in skeletal muscle cultures

-Top: Spontaneous activity in primary skeletal muscle culture at 30 days in vitro
+Top: Spontaneous activity in primary skeletal muscle culture at 30 days in vitro.

 Bottom: Time- and space-resolved spiking activity in skeletal muscle culture.